byui-cse/itm300-course/source/module-05/project-lab.md

 We will replace the previous dataService with the new dynamoService.

-* Add this line to the top of the index.mjs file:
+* Add this line to the top of the *index.mjs* file:

 ```
 import { getDynamoServiceRequests } from './dynamoService.mjs';
 ```

-* In the index.mjs file change the name of the function being called by repalacing *const jsonArray = await getServiceRequests();* with
+* In the *index.mjs* file change the name of the function being called by repalacing *const jsonArray = await getServiceRequests();* with

 ```
 const jsonArray = await getDynamoServiceRequests();
 ```

-Click Deploy and then Test the deployment.
+Click <span class="amz-white-button">Deploy</span> and then Test the deployment.
 You should only see the single response in the body instead of the three hardcoded items we had before.

 Go to the website and verify that you are getting a single ticket back.
+You can get the link from your EC2.

 !!! key "Website App Troubleshooting"